You have 2 objects that describe the salary of 2 software developers:

 You want to implement a function that returns the total remuneration based on the salary object:

-function to accept objects with string keys and number values?
+function to accept objects with key as string and value as number?

 The answer is to use an index signature!